victorchanglee/SpinVibe/docs/paper.md

 %
 In \autoref{eq:1}, the first order term represents the interaction of the spin with a single phonon $ Q_{\alpha q}$.
 The second order term describes the interaction of the spin with two phonons $ Q_{\alpha q}$ and $Q_{\beta q'}$.

-To describe the time evolution of the system, we  employ the secular Redfield equation under the the Born-Markov approximation
-To describe the time evolution of the system, we  employ the secular Redfield equation under the the Born-Markov approximation
+To describe the time evolution of the system, we employ the secular Redfield equation under the Born-Markov approximation
 %
 \begin{equation}
 \frac{\partial \rho^{s}_{ab} (t)}{\partial t} =